Occupational health and safety

 MLA has created a series of online manuals that offer practical resources such as comprehensive and easy to follow checklists, templates and guidelines to help producers plan and implement on-farm health and safety initiatives.

 These have been developed through MLA’s membership of the Primary Industries Health and Safety Partnership (PIHSP), from consultation with hundreds of livestock producers from around Australia led by Associate Professor Tony Lower from the Australian Centre for Agricultural Health and Safety.

-Scroll down to view the different topic areas, then click on the title of the document of interest to download it.
+Scroll down to view the different topic areas and click here to download the document of interest.

 Understand why safety records are important